UEFBiomedicalInformaticsLab/BIODAI/MOOCAB/readme.md

 Publicly available source code and data for the project MOOCAB (Multi-Objective Optimization for Clinically Actionable Biomarkers).

-The project is described in Cattelani and Fortino, "Multi-objective optimization strategies to identify clinically actionable biomarkers: a case study on kidney cancer" [5].
+The project is described in Cattelani and Fortino, "Triple and quadruple optimization for feature selection in cancer biomarker discovery" [5].

 The main program is in Python (version 2.9+), we include also R scripts that were used to prepare the TCGA datasets.